mbabynames search ✿

 Oscar Rhys

-The meaning of Oscar is "noble and strong"; Rhys is "enthusiasm".
+The meaning of Oscar is "deer lover"; Rhys is "enthusiasm".
 There is a natural balance between the two.
 At 2 syllables, Oscar needs a shorter middle to stay balanced.
 Rhys does that.

 Oscar Noel